*South Pas Back Then

 Scouting over the Holidays

-During the holidays our troop sold fruitcake door to door.
+During the holidays our troop sold fruitcakes door to door.
 The fruitcake came in a brick-shaped box and felt hard as a rock.
 If 100 were sold, your camping week that summer was paid for.
 Only one scout ever sold 100.
 He was an obnoxious individual in and out of uniform.

-The scout troop sold Christmas Trees on a lot the South Pasadena float was being assembled.
+The scout troop sold Christmas Trees on a lot where the South Pasadena float was being assembled.
 Selling trees was not bad because you could keep the tips.
 Gluing flowers on the float was a different story.
-As Christmas passed and New Years' approached, working on the float became just that.
+As Christmas passed and New Year's approached, working on the float became just that.
 This effort was strictly voluntary and many fair-weather volunteers came and went.

 One year I was rewarded for my volunteer work and was asked to ride inside the float during the parade.